The Rise of Family Offices as Global Wealth Generators

 Additionally, family offices are increasingly moving into riskier investment territories, such as private equity and debt, driven by the desire for higher yields.
 This shift carries greater risks, as private markets can be volatile and subject to large swings.
 According to a Citi report, allocations to private equity are growing, while traditional investments in stocks and bonds still remain strong.

 Geopolitical tensions are another significant concern.
 The ongoing conflicts in Ukraine, the Middle East, and rising tensions between China and Taiwan have introduced uncertainty.
-Family offices are now more cautious in asset allocation decisions, with a focus on how these conflicts might impact markets in the short and long term.
+IPI Family offices are now more cautious in asset allocation decisions, with a focus on how these conflicts might impact markets in the short and long term.

 Adapting to the New Landscape